eleemosynator/writeups/flare-on-6/12 - help/readme.md

 presence of special characters!
 Disturbingly, it seems that the keylogger also misses out the occasional character (`'soeblogcom'` should have been `'someblogcom'`).
 Thankfully, the keylogger records show three different attempts the user makes to unlock the database.
-In all three cases the logged password is exactly the same, indicating that the user tried different combination of upper/lower case characters and reassuring us that we are not missing any characters.
+In all three cases the logged password is exactly the same, indicating that the user tried different combinations of upper/lower case characters and reassuring us that we are not missing any characters.
 We are going to have to brute-force our way through this stage and given how expensive the [KeePass] [KDF] is likely to be, we'll need to collect as many clues as possible in order to cut down our search space.